lukekaye/msc-projects/Application of Learning Analytics to 'Massive Online Open Course' Data/README.md

 ## Overview

-This directory contains an analysis on data derived from a free course provided by a university, relating to the subject of safety while using technology and the internet.
+This directory contains an analysis, performed using R and written using R Markdown, on data derived from a free course provided by a university, relating to the subject of safety while using technology and the internet.
 The report details insights into how a stakeholder interested in the course may improve engagement with future students.
 Use of good data mining practice, outlined by the CRISP-DM methodology, is considered for this purpose, including attention to reproducibility.
 The analysis is explained in